atul2oct/fullstack-developer-infloso/README.md

 - **Password Hashing**: User passwords are securely hashed using bcrypt.
 - **JWT Authentication**: Utilizes JWT for secure authentication and protects routes.
 - **Rate Limiting**: Implements rate limiting to protect against brute-force attacks, limiting the number of requests from a single IP address.
+- **OTP Verification**: Generates and sends OTPs for user verification during signup or password reset using `otp-generator` and `nodemailer`.
 - **Responsive Design**: Built with Tailwind CSS for a visually appealing and responsive UI that works across devices (desktop, tablet, mobile).
 - **Input Validation**: Includes input validation to prevent invalid data entry.
 - **User-Friendly Messages**: Provides clear error and success messages for user actions.
 - **Forgot Password Functionality**: Basic implementation for users to initiate password recovery.
-- **Terms and Conditions**: Users must agree to the terms and conditions during signup.

 ## Technology Stack